-The Company makes annual cash incentive compensation a significant component of our named executive officers' targeted total direct compensation in order to motivate our executives to meet and exceed the Company's annual operating plans.
-For each named executive officer, our Compensation Committee approves target annual cash incentive compensation as a percentage of such named executive officer's base salary.
+The Company makes annual cash incentive compensation (through the Annual Incentive Plan) a significant component of our named executive officers' targeted total direct compensation in order to motivate our executives to meet and exceed the Company's annual operating plans.
+For each named executive officer, our Compensation Committee approves target annual cash incentive compensation as a percentage of such named executive officers's base salary.
 In establishing these annual cash incentive compensation targets, the Compensation Committee considers our named executive officers' potential total direct compensation in light of the Company's compensation philosophy and comparative compensation data.
+Our named executive officers may also receive special bonuses in recognition of special circumstances or for superior performance.

-In February 2011, our Compensation Committee set the following fiscal 2011 annual cash incentive compensation targets for our named executive officers: 150% of base salary for Mr. Casey and 75% of base salary for Ms. Fitzgerald and Messrs.
-Westenberger, Lynch, and Whetzel.
-Mr. Rork's annual cash incentive compensation target of 75% was approved by the Compensation Committee in the spring of 2011 when Mr. Rork joined the Company.
-In February 2012, taking into consideration comparative compensation data, and in light of the increase in Mr. Casey's base salary, the Compensation Committee decreased his annual cash incentive compensation target to 125% of base salary for fiscal 2012.
-The fiscal 2012 annual cash incentive compensation targets for the other named executive officers remained consistent with the fiscal 2011 levels.
+In February 2012, our Compensation Committee set the following fiscal 2012 annual cash incentive compensation targets for our named executive officers: 125% of base salary for Mr. Casey and 75% of base salary for Ms. Fitzgerald and Messrs.
+Westenberger, Lynch, Rork and Petty.
+In February 2013, taking into consideration comparative compensation data in light of his promotion to the role of President, the Compensation Committee increased the annual cash incentive compensation target for Mr. Lynch to 100% of base salary for fiscal 2013.
+The fiscal 2013 annual cash incentive compensation targets for the other named executive officers remained consistent with the fiscal 2012 levels.

-The named executive officers can earn their annual cash incentive compensation based upon the Company's achievement of financial performance targets pre-determined by the Compensation Committee.
-In accordance with our Incentive Compensation Plan, for fiscal 2011, the Compensation Committee used three financial performance metrics to determine the amount, if any, of annual cash incentive compensation to be paid under our Incentive Compensation Plan: net sales (weighted at 25%); earnings before interest and taxes ("EBIT"), adjusted, if applicable, in the same manner as for presentation to the financial markets (weighted at 25%); and earnings per share ("EPS"), adjusted, if applicable, in the same manner as for presentation to the financial markets (weighted at 50%).
+The named executive officers can earn their annual cash incentive compensation based upon the Company's achievement of financial performance targets predetermined by the Compensation Committee.
+In accordance with our Incentive Compensation Plan, for fiscal 2012, the Compensation Committee used three financial performance metrics to determine the amount, if any, of annual cash incentive compensation to be paid under our Incentive Compensation Plan: net sales (weighted at 25%); earnings before interest and taxes ("EBIT"), adjusted, if applicable, in the same manner as for presentation to the financial markets (weighted at 25%); and earnings per share ("EPS"), adjusted, if applicable, in the same manner as for presentation to the financial markets (weighted at 50%).
 Our Compensation Committee selected net sales, EBIT, and EPS as performance metrics because it believes they are key financial measures that are aligned with the interests of our shareholders and help to measure the quality of our earnings.

-Our Compensation Committee has the discretion not to award annual cash incentive compensation, even if the Company achieves its financial performance targets, and to take into account personal performance in determining the percentage of each named executive officer's annual cash incentive compensation to be paid, if any.
+Our Compensation Committee has the discretion not to award or reduce annual cash incentive compensation, even if the Company achieves its financial performance targets, and to take into account personal performance in determining the percentage of each named executive officer's annual cash incentive compensation to be paid, if any.
+For example, our Compensation Committee has discretion to reduce future incentive compensation awards based on financial restatements or misconduct.
+In addition, in accordance with the requirements of the Sarbanes-Oxley Act of 2002, Messrs.
+Casey and Westenberger are subject to the adjustment, cancellation or recovery of incentive awards or payments made to them in the event of a financial restatement.

-Our named executive officers could have earned from 0% to 200% of their target annual cash incentive compensation in fiscal 2011 based upon the Company's achievement of the following financial targets, weighted at the following percentages:
+Our named executive officers could have earned from 0% to 200% of their target annual cash incentive compensation in fiscal 2012 based upon the Company's achievement of the following financial targets, weighted at the following percentages:

-(\$ billi Sales in ions) i%) ( mi CBIT \$ in llions) 25%) EPS (50%) 25% of Target Annual Cash Incentive Compensation (Threshold) \$ 1.953 \$ 165.9 \$ 1.73 100% of Target Annual Cash Incentive Compensation (Target) \$ 2.036 \$ 237.4 \$ 2.58 200% of Target Annual Cash Incentive Compensation (Maximum) \$ 2.111 \$ 266.6 \$ 2.94
+Net Sales EBIT (\$ in billions) (\$ in millions) EPS (25%) (25%) (50%) 25% of Target Annual Cash Incentive Compensation (Threshold) \$2.247 \$215.0 \$2.20 100% of Target Annual Cash Incentive Compensation (Target) \$2.322 \$243.0 \$2.50 200% of Target Annual Cash Incentive Compensation (Maximum) \$2.397 \$271.0 \$2.80 Actual 2012 Performance \$2.382 \$275.1 \$2.85